snibo13/projects/content/posts/fair.md

 ## Documentation

 My first task was the creation of documentation for the existing hand.
 I was given a CAD model and some photos of the assembled hand, as well as the assorted motors and electronics necessary for it to work and set loose to assemble one of my own.
-The advantage here was htat I had zero bias on how the hand should be assembled and I noted a few locations of redundancy in my assembly process as well as some other elements that were optimizeable with regard to assembly.
+The advantage here was that I had zero bias on how the hand should be assembled and I noted a few locations of redundancy in my assembly process as well as some other elements that were optimizeable with regard to assembly.

 While creating an assembly guide for the existing hand design, I noted and implemented whatever small changes might be useful - think widening mounting points and changing screw sizes to simplify the assembly.
 I also kept a record of points of frustration that could be improved upon in further hand design iterations.